Beautiful climate, rich soil and talented locals are the Swan Valley’s secret to growing beautiful produce.

-We have an abundance of fresh and locally grown delights, and our grapes remain one of our most prized pickings.
+The region boasts an array of fresh and locally grown delights, and grapes remain one of its prized pickings.

 Table vs wine grapes- what’s the difference?